Orloxx23/fastevo-uploader/README.md

 ## ❓ FAQ / Frequently Asked Questions

-**Q: Does subelojs support Node.js backends?**
+**Q: Does fastevoUploader support Node.js backends?**

-A: No, subelojs is designed to work only in browser environments as it relies on browser-specific APIs for its functionality.
+A: No, fastevoUploader is designed to work only in browser environments as it relies on browser-specific APIs for its functionality.